Frequently Asked Questions

 Questions kids ask me:

-Besides, that, the themes of the book are evergreen and seem to grow in importance with every passing day: Things like respecting those who look different or who believe different things; making friends with those who are different; listening to God’s leading when it doesn’t seem to make much sense; depending on Jesus’s love and goodness and his abiding presence, no matter where we are or how dark things may seem–those things are important to me in my daily life, and I hope they will help my readers to feel confident that they are loved and worthy of respect, no matter who they are.
+The book’s themes grow in importance every day: things like respecting those who look different or who believe different things; making friends with those who are different; listening to God’s leading when it doesn’t seem to make much sense; depending on Jesus’s love and goodness and his abiding presence, no matter where we are or how dark things may seem–those things are important to me in my daily life, and I hope they will help my readers to feel confident that they are loved and worthy of respect, no matter who they are.

 Yes, my husband and I teamed up to write a book about one of our favorite places, Mount Rainier National Park.
 We’re both history buffs (I was a history major in college, and he just really likes it), so we wrote Mount Rainier’s Historic Inns and Lodges.
 It’s full of interesting old pictures and fun facts.
 My favorite picture in the book is of a man feeding a box of marshmallows to two bears.
 For one thing, I didn’t know that marshmallows ever came in a box (did you?), and for another thing, people are not encouraged to feed the bears at Mount Rainier today!